-- (b) Encourage the consumers, targeted by the project activity, to use the project lamps and discourage hoarding; - (c) Eliminate potential double counting of emission reductions that could occur, for example, if more than one entity (e.g. lamp manufacturers, suppliers of solar and/or battery equipment, etc.) claims credit for emission reductions for the project lamps.
-At a minimum, project lamps shall be marked as CDM project lamps; - (d) Ensure compliance with prevailing regulations pertaining to the use and disposal of batteries. - Uganda.
+(a) Fossil fuel-based lighting is a common practice in Kenya.
 Also, for all the lamps distributed under the PA, type of baseline lamps and fuel used in the lamps would be recorded at the time of distribution for every single distribution.
-Only those sales would be recorded as project lamps where the baseline identified is as consumption of fossil fuel for lighting. - (b) Consumers are explained about the salient features of the product and are encouraged to use the products through disseminating knowledge of the savings on fossil fuel.
+Only those sales would be recorded as project lamps where the baseline is identified as consumption of fossil fuel for lighting.

+(b) Consumers are explained about the salient features of the product and are encouraged to use the products through disseminating the knowledge of the savings on fossil fuel.
 Consumers spend large proportion of their income on fossil fuels and the project lamps helps them avoid this expenditure.
-So there is a built in incentive for users to use the project lamps. - (c) Each project lamps distributed under the project is uniquely identified.
-For each of the lamps, records pertaining to three or more of the following identifiers: Purchaser name, household address. phone number. bank ID number, national ID number, product unique identifier number, are captured and stored in the online product database.
+So there is a built in incentive for users to use the project lamps.

+(C) Each project lamps distributed under the project is uniquely identified.
+For each of the lamps, records pertaining to three or more of the following identifiers: Purchaser name. household address. phone number. bank ID number. national ID number, product unique identifier number, are captured and stored in the online product database.
 In addition, each of the lamp distributed under the project would be physically marked as project lamp.
-A carbon title transfer form will be signed by each user, which would ensure that all carbon credits are transferred to the project implementer. (d) There are no prevalent regulations in Uganda.
+A carbon title transfer form will be signed by each user, which would ensure that all carbon credits are transferred to the project implementer. (d) There are no prevalent regulations in Kenya.
 However, the project implementer would follow any regulations that come up during the crediting period of the PA.
-10 The project design document shall include the minimum requirements for the design specifications of project lamps including the following specifications: All the requisite details for each model of the solar lamp have been mentioned in this VCS PD. (a) Lamp wattage (in Watts) and luminous flux output (in lumens); (b) Rated lamp life (in hours); (c) Where applicable, the type and rated capacity of the renewable energy equipment used for battery- charging (in Watts); (d) Type (e.g. NiMH, Lead-Acid, Li-ion, Lithium-iron-phosphate, etc.), nominal voltage, and rated capacity of the batteries (in Ampere hours); (e) Type of charge controller (e.g. active or passive); (f) Autonomous time and DBT; (g) Solar Run Times(s) (SRT) for products with solar energy charging systems.
+10 The project design document shall include the minimum requirements for the design specifications of project lamps including the following specifications: All the requisite details for each model of the solar lamp have been mentioned in this VCS PD. (a) Lamp wattage (in Watts) and luminous flux output (in lumens); (b) Rated lamp life (in hours); (c) Where applicable, the type and rated capacity of the renewable energy equipment used for battery- charging (in Watts); (d) Type (e.g. NiMH, Lead-Acid, Li-ion, Lithium-iron- phosphate, etc.), nominal voltage, and rated capacity of the batteries (in Ampere hours); (e) Type of charge controller (e.g. active or passive); (f) Autonomous time and DBT; (g) Solar Run Times(s) (SRT) for products with solar energy charging systems.
 If regional solar data are available, the maximum, minimum and average estimated SRT values for each month of a typical year shall be provided.
-If regional solar data are not available the standard solar day (5 kWh/m2) shall be used to estimate SRT;

-- (h) Where applicable, the amount of time to fully charge the product using mechanical means or a centralized charging system (e.g. the national grid); - (i) Physical protection against environmental factors (e.g. rain, heat, insect ingress).
+If regional solar data are not available the standard solar day (5 kWh/m2) shall be used to estimate SRT; (h) Where applicable, the amount of time to fully charge the product using mechanical means or a centralized charging system (e.g. the national grid); (i) Physical protection against environmental factors (e.g. rain, heat, insect ingress).